miso-belica/sumy/CONTRIBUTING.md

 4. Please **respect the code style**.
 I don't want to set specific strict rules here because I think it's possible to respect style from all the code around.
 For example you will not use `'` for strings when you see that the code uses `"` ...
-5. Make sure you have Python 2.7 or 3.4+ installed.
+5. Make sure you have Python 2.7 or 3.5+ installed.
+Also Python 3.4 and maybe older versions work but since it reached end-of-life you could have difficulties with the transitive dependencies that dropped the support already.
    Then, install all the required dependencies and run the tests:

 ```sh
 $ pip install .